 Note: This switch conforms to IEEE 802.3af and 802.3at standards.
 The IEEE PoE standard requires a switch to shut off power to a port if the power draw is less than 10mA within a 400ms time interval.
-To support some non-standard devices that may take longer, this feature helps to extend the time interval to 500ms.
-If the PD is still not powering on, please contact technical support of PD device.
+To support some non-standard devices that may take longer, you may enable this feature to extend the time interval to 500ms.
+If the PD is still not powering on, please contact the vendor of your device for support.